 They both have a double coat that shields them from Turkey’s harsh elements and climates– freezing, cold winters, and scorching, dry summers.
 However, it is their coat length and coloring that enables many to tell the two breeds apart.
-Anatolian Shepherds have a short or semi-long coat, and it is much denser around the neck, shoulders, and thighs.
+An Anatolian Shepherd has a short or semi-long coat, and it is much denser around the neck, shoulders, and thighs.
 All colors are acceptable in the Anatolian breed.

-Kangals typically have a shorter coat.
+Kangals typically have shorter coats.
 The outer jacket is slightly harsher to the touch compared to the Anatolian Shepherds.
 And the cashmere-like undercoat is soft and dense.
 They also have slightly longer hair around the neck, shoulders, and tail.
 Another telltale sign that many Kangals have is a flatter strip of hair running along their topline.

 For Kangals, there are additional coloring rules because it is such a vital characteristic.
 In Turkey, any deviation indicates that the dog in question is not a purebred Kangal.
 A true Kangal always sports a solid color that ranges from a light dun to a dull gold or a steel gray.
 They should also wear a black mask that covers the muzzle and sometimes extends over their head.
 Ears should always be black.
 The tail is usually black-tipped, and often a black spot in the middle of the tail is present.

 Both of these dogs are natural guarders, and they protect their flock or family to the death if they need to.
 They are not brutes looking for a fight.
 Instead, they stand their ground, barking and growling until their opponent backs off.
 So, if you’re a cowboy looking for an independent canine colleague to protect and herd your flock, both tick all the boxes.

 They both become bored with average family life, so they’re not suitable for most dog owners.
 And they protect their home at night with their booming bark, annoying neighbors several streets over.
 Anyone living near noise-sensitive neighbors should think twice about these breeds.
 They are aloof with strangers, and visitors should not attempt to fuss with them.